greena13/redux-and-the-rest/README.md

 );
 ```

-Then calling `fetchUsers({ order: 'newest', page: 1 }, { projection: { page: 1 } })` will load the first page of results in `store.getState().users.collections['newest']` and calling `fetchUsers({ order: 'newest', { projection: { page: 1 } })` will add the second page of users to the end of the same collection.
+Then calling `fetchUsers({ order: 'newest', page: 1 }, { metadata: { page: 1 } })` will load the first page of results in `store.getState().users.collections['newest']` and calling `fetchUsers({ order: 'newest', { metadata: { page: 1 } })` will add the second page of users to the end of the same collection.

-We provide the projection argument to store what page we are currently on, so it does not have to be retained outside of the Redux store.
+We provide the metadata argument to store what page we are currently on, so it does not have to be retained outside of the Redux store.
 It can be accessed like so:

 ```javascript
 import { getUsers } from './resources/users';